keploy/tech-blog/clpqkakln000a09jzdy0tdmku.md

 * **Body**: The structure of the message body depends on the [OpCode](https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/#opcodes) field of the header. `OpMsg` is utilized for all the CRUD operations.
 Although most of the OpCodes are now deprecated in the latest version of Mongo, it still employs OpQuery/OpReply for the '[hello](https://www.mongodb.com/docs/manual/reference/command/hello/)' and '[isMaster](https://www.mongodb.com/docs/v4.2/reference/command/isMaster/)' commands during the connection handshake.

-Fortuitously, two vital resources surfaced during my search.
+Fortuitously, I found two important resources during my search.
 The first, a native Go library known as [`wiremessage`](https://pkg.go.dev/go.mongodb.org/mongo-driver/x/mongo/driver/wiremessage), is employed by the MongoDB Go driver for encoding these complex messages into the wire format.
 The second, a repository maintained by **Coinbase** [`mongobetween`](https://github.com/coinbase/mongobetween), serves as a MongoDB proxy, and more importantly, it contains a [`Decode`](https://github.com/coinbase/mongobetween/blob/ca3d8d78d99847afc747b56c5b4ea31b85bff013/mongo/operations.go#L39) method to decode these binary packets back into Go structures or strings.

 This method shines a light on the esoteric binary conversation, translating it into something I can manipulate and understand, forming the foundation for the mocking mechanism that Keploy capitalizes on.

 > Eureka!
 In the `wiremessage` library and Coinbase's decoder, we've discovered the Rosetta Stone of MongoDB’s network dialogue, transforming inscrutable binary into intelligible structures. 🎉

 ### **Observing the Wire Protocol in Action**

 During my exploration of message flow, I encountered a series of hurdles.
 A glaring challenge was the lack of documentation on the connection handshake and request/response cycle between the MongoDB driver and the server via wire messages.

 This necessitated a hands-on approach, requiring me to delve deep into network connections and learn through experimentation.
 I developed a simple Go program to facilitate the exchange of request and response packets between the client-driver and the MongoDB server.

 This is the pseudo-code:

 ```go
 func handleConnection(clientConn net.Conn, serverConn net.Conn) {